PPathole/heliometrics/README.md

 ---

-Thank you for using HelioCentrics!
+Thank you for using HelioMetrics!
 We hope this project helps you gain valuable insights into solar energy production.